IBEX-TUDelft/IBEX-game_server/README.md

 ## Back-end

-1. Check the code out, go to the api directory and copy .env.example to .env
+1. Check the code out from github, go to the api directory and copy .env.example to .env
 2. Install postgres
 3. Create a user for the app matching the credential in your .env file.
 4. Create a database matching the db name specified in the .env database, assign to the db user the required privileges (must be done using postgres commands)
 5. Generate the tables, running `db/database.sql`with psql.
 6. Run `npm i` to download all dependencies
 7. Run the server `node server.js`
-8. Maybe can help having some scripts to automate the process in the api directory like:
+8. This process can be automated with scripts in the api directory like:

 ---
 ## start.sh